-Economic survey 2019: Vision to achieve $5 trillion economy, says PM Modi
+Vision to achieve $5 trillion economy: PM Modi on Economic survey

 Also Read | 'Blue Sky Thinking': Economic Survey of Modi 2.0 govt has a blue cover

-The Economic Survey 2018-19 tabled in Parliament by Minister for Finance and Corporate Affairs Nirmala Sitharaman forecasts a 7% GDP growth for India and aims to 'shift gears' for India to be a $5 trillion economy by 2024-25.
+The Economic Survey 2018-19 tabled in Parliament by Minister for Finance and Corporate Affairs Nirmala Sitharaman forecasts a 7% GDP growth for India.

+Indian needs to sustain a real GDP growth rate of 8 per cent to achieve the objective to becoming $5 trillion economy by 2024-25, as laid down by Prime Minister Narendra Modi.

+The Bharatiya Janata Party led government at the centre is on a mission mode to build India into a USD 5 trillion economy."